wazo-platform/wazo-confd-client/README.md

 Usage
 =====

-The client exposes each resource through groups of commands.
-Each command group offers the same basic CRUD operations.
+The client exposes each resource through command groups.
+Each group offers the same CRUD operations.
 A list of available resources can be found in the [confd docs](http://api.xivo.io).
 Additional operations are documented futher down in this README.

 To start using the library, first configure a new client, then execute an operation on a resource.

 ```python
 from xivo_confd_client import Client